High School Students

 - PSL 250 Introductory Physiology (4)

-Any returning MSU student who started but did not complete the Bachelor of Science degree in Kinesiology or Athletic Training will be held to current program requirements, including successful completion of the department admission core courses.
+Any MSU student who returns to complete the Bachelor of Science degree in Kinesiology or Athletic Training more than five years from the date last attended will be held to current program requirements, including successful completion of the department admission core courses.

 For additional information, please contact an undergraduate academic advisor.